-The original German AMS scale was first translated and culturally adapted into English.7 Most, but not all, of the subsequent translations were based on recommendations for the translation of HRQoL measures 8, 9, 10, 11, 12, 13, 14 using the English version as the source language8.
-We recommend undertaking a six-step process to ensure AMS questionnaires are appropriately translated: forward translations (at least two independent translators), a consensus meeting with the coordinator of the translation, a check by a bilingual expert in the application field of the scale to evaluate the scientific correctness of the wording, a backward translation, a consensus meeting among the translators with the coordinator, and finally a pretest with a few persons the test is designed for (also called cognitive debriefing).
+The original German AMS scale was first translated and culturally adapted into English.7 Most but not all, of the subsequent translations, were based on recommendations for the translation of HRQoL measures 8, 9, 10, 11, 12, 13, 14 using the English version as the source language.
+We recommend undertaking a six-step process to ensure that AMS questionnaires are appropriately translated: forward translations (at least two independent translators), a consensus meeting with the coordinator of the translation, a check by a bilingual expert in the application field of the scale to evaluate the scientific correctness of the wording, a backward translation, a consensus meeting among the translators with the coordinator, and finally a pretest with a few persons the test is designed for (also called cognitive debriefing).

 International versions of the AMS were first published in 200315.
 The publication includes a discussion among the authors of different language versions of the AMS on differing translation methodology.
 Most of the translations used recommended processes, however, a few deviated from the six-step system; specific reasons for deviation are not discussed in the review.
 However, potential users of these scales (Flemish, Croatian, Russian language) should be encouraged to complete the translation.

 - Croatian version

 - Dutch version

 - French version

 - German version